Why Carvana Co. (CVNA)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $11.25, which is $5.32 above the current price.
 CVNA currently public float of 95.72M and currently shorts hold a 56.52% ratio of that float.
-Today, the average trading volume of CVNA was 24.05M shares.
+Today, the average trading volume of CVNA was 24.18M shares.

 CVNA’s Market Performance

-CVNA stocks went down by -19.18% for the week, with a monthly jump of 46.83% and a quarterly performance of -56.70%, while its annual performance rate touched -95.87%.
-The volatility ratio for the week stands at 18.26% while the volatility levels for the past 30 days are set at 15.39% for Carvana Co.
-The simple moving average for the period of the last 20 days is 27.12% for CVNA stocks with a simple moving average of -78.23% for the last 200 days.
+CVNA stocks went up by 1.88% for the week, with a monthly jump of 60.49% and a quarterly performance of -57.46%, while its annual performance rate touched -95.56%.
+The volatility ratio for the week stands at 12.51% while the volatility levels for the past 30 days are set at 15.98% for Carvana Co.
+The simple moving average for the period of the last 20 days is 15.87% for CVNA stocks with a simple moving average of -76.41% for the last 200 days.

 Analysts’ Opinion of CVNA